risingwavelabs/risingwave-docs-legacy/docs/rw-faq.md

 2. **Partition assignment**: In Kafka, topics are divided into partitions for scalability and parallelism.
 Each consumer in a group is assigned one or more partitions to read messages from.
 This split of tasks helps process data in parallel.

 3. **Load balancing**: Kafka automatically distributes partitions among consumers.
-When new consumers join the group or existing consumers leave, Kafka rebalances the partition assignments among the remaining consumers.
+When new consumers join the group or existing consumers leave, Kafka reassigns the partition among the remaining consumers.
 This ensures even workload distribution and high availability.

 4. **Scalability and fault tolerance**: Kafka consumer groups provide scalability by distributing the consumption process across multiple consumers.
 If a consumer fails, others in the group can take over its partitions, ensuring fault tolerance.